janw/PyPrimion/README.md

 p.journal()
 ```

-The returned data will be a dictionary with `datetime.date` keys for each parsed date from today til three days ago.
+The returned data will be a dictionary keyed by date (in `datetime.date.isoformat()`) for each parsed date from today til three days ago.
 If you want to download data from a specific date range, you may provide `date_start`, and/or `date_end`:

 ```python
 from datetime import date